alfonsobries/vue-tailwind/README.md

           wrapper: 'bg-red-100 border-red-500',
           body: 'text-red-700',
           close: 'text-red-700 hover:text-red-500 hover:bg-red-200'
-          // Notice that I am not defining the `closeIcon` classes since they dont need
+          // Notice that I am not defining the `closeIcon` class since we only
-          // to change within variants.
-        },
+          // need to write the classes we want to override },
       }
     }